Marlon Brando: Comments on Jews and Hollywood

 In an interview in Playboy magazine in January 1979, Brando said: "You've seen every single race besmirched, but you never saw an image of the kike because the Jews were ever so watchful for that—and rightly so.
 They never allowed it to be shown on screen.
 The Jews have done so much for the world that, I suppose, you get extra disappointed because they didn't pay attention to that."
 He would state similar comments in his 1994 autobiography Songs My Mother Taught Me.

 Brando made a similar comment on Larry King Live in April 1996, saying:

 Hollywood is run by Jews; it is owned by Jews, and they should have a greater sensitivity about the issue of—of people who are suffering.
 Because they've exploited—we have seen the—we have seen the nigger and greaseball, we've seen the chink, we've seen the slit-eyed dangerous Jap, we have seen the wily Filipino, we've seen everything, but we never saw the kike.
 Because they knew perfectly well, that that is where you draw the wagons around.

 Larry King, who was Jewish, replied: "When you say—when you say something like that, you are playing right in, though, to anti-Semitic people who say the Jews are—" Brando interrupted: "No, no, because I will be the first one who will appraise the Jews honestly and say 'Thank God for the Jews'."

 Jay Kanter, Brando's agent, producer, and friend, defended him in Daily Variety: "Marlon has spoken to me for hours about his fondness for the Jewish people, and he is a well-known supporter of Israel"; Kanter himself was Jewish.
-Similarly, Louie Kemp, in his article for Jewish Journal, wrote: "You might remember him as Don Vito Corleone, Stanley Kowalski or the eerie Col. Walter E. Kurtz in 'Apocalypse Now', but I remember Marlon Brando as a mensch and a personal friend of the Jewish people when they needed it most."
+Similarly, Louie Kemp, in his article for The Jewish Journal of Greater Los Angeles, wrote: "You might remember him as Don Vito Corleone, Stanley Kowalski or the eerie Col. Walter E. Kurtz in 'Apocalypse Now', but I remember Marlon Brando as a mensch and a personal friend of the Jewish people when they needed it most."

+Marlon's autobiography repeatedly condemns the actions of Israel.
+He went over how he once supported Israel, in the 1940s, and then his opinion shifted as he grew older: "As when I sided with Jewish terrorists without acknowledging that they were killing innocent Palestinians in their effort to create the state of Israel, I believed there was a right and wrong about everything, with nothing in between, and I wanted to be sure I was always on the right side."